 A bike’s tires and chain are something that will need to be replaced very often.
-Although, if you wait too long to replace a bike’s chain then it could badly affect the bike’s overall life.
-The drivetrain’s lifespan will be affected and then the cost to replace all of those components could reach the sky, so you have to be careful in this regard.
+However, if you wait too long to replace a bike’s chain then it could badly affect the bike’s overall life.
+The drivetrain’s lifespan will be affected and then the cost to replace all of those components could be a lot.

 Tools Needed To Repair A Bike’s Chain